geogory-tib/go-less/README.md

 # go-less
-My attempted of recreating the less terminal pager using go and termbox is currently in the works
+A pager insipred by less written in go

 HOW TO COMPILE: